-Message buffer properties This type of properties include those related to message buffers, for instance the minimum or maximum number of messages, how long a task waits for a message, how often a task writes or reads messages from the buffer.
+Resource utilization properties This type of properties include those related to message buffers, for instance the minimum or maximum number of messages, how long a task waits for a message, how often a task writes or reads messages from the buffer.
 Another example of such a property is the probability of a certain message buffer being empty or full.

-Even if a large set of comparison properties are used, if they represent too few types of system properties, there is a risk of accepting an invalid model, For instance, imagine that only response-time properties are used as comparison properties.
+Even if a large set of system properties are used for a comparison, if they represent too few types of system properties, there is a risk of accepting an invalid model.
+For instance, imagine that only response-time properties are used as comparison properties.
 The rate of a task could in that case differ between the system and model without being discovered in the comparison.
-If comparison properties related to event patterns had been used as well, this would always have been discovered.
+If system properties related to patterns in the scheduling had been used as well, this would have been discovered.

-4.2 Observed equivalence
+4.2 Observable Property Equivalence